Poodle Temperament, Energy Level, and Lifestyle Fit

 • Moderate to high energy

-• Enjoy long walks, swimming, and structured play
+• Enjoy long walks, swimming, and structured activity

 Miniature Poodles